-5. Are there any circumstances where consent is required or typically used in connection with the general processing of personal data or PII?
+6. Are there any circumstances where consent is required or typically used in connection with the general processing of personal data or PII?
+As a principle, the Data Protection Law requires data controller to obtain the consent of the data subjects before processing their personal data unless an exception applies, such as the compliance with a legal obligation to which the data subject or controller is subject or the performance of an agreement with the data subject or pre-contractual measures at the request of the data subject.

-As a principle, the Data Protection Law requires data controller to obtain the consent of the data subjects before processing their personal data unless an exception applies (as mentioned below).
+This being said, the CNDP requires in almost all of the cases the prior consent of the data subject.

-The data subject must give his consent for the processing of his personal data, freely, specifically and in an informed manner.
+The data subject must give their consent for the processing of their personal data, freely, specifically and in an informed manner.